alexania/HorticultureClub/src/content/almanac/week-4-august-2025.md

 - Protect from cold winds with temporary screens
 - Begin light feeding with diluted liquid fertilizer
 - Clear debris from crown to prevent rot

-## Ritual for the Week: The Awakening Meditation

-**Required Materials**:
-- Small bowl of collected rainwater
-- Pinch of soil from your most productive garden bed
-- A single perfect leaf from any indigenous plant

-**Instructions**:
-1. At sunrise, sit quietly in your garden space
-2. Place the soil in your left palm, the leaf in your right
-3. Dip the leaf in rainwater and touch it to the soil
-4. Speak these words: *"As winter releases its grip, I prepare my heart and hands for the spring awakening.
-May my garden flourish in harmony with the ancient rhythms."*
-5. Bury the leaf and soil together at the base of your most beloved plant

-## Society Notes

-**Upcoming Events**:
-- September 2: New Moon Propagation Ceremony (6:00 AM, Secret Garden Location)
-- September 15-17: Spring Orchid Show (Durban Botanic Gardens)
-- September 23: Urban Foraging & Plant Identification Walk

-**Member Spotlight**: Sister Fernsworth's discovery of luminous *Bryum argenteum* moss specimens continues to generate excitement within our ranks.
-Her cultivation techniques will be demonstrated at the next gathering.

 ---